flintlib/arb/doc/source/acb_dirichlet.rst

 ===================================================================================

 This module allows working with values of Dirichlet characters, Dirichlet L-functions, and related functions.
-Working with Dirichlet characters is documented in :ref:`dirichlet`.

 A Dirichlet L-function is the analytic continuation of an L-series

 .. math ::

     L(s,\chi) = \sum_{k=1}^\infty \frac{\chi(k)}{k^s}

 where `\chi(k)` is a Dirichlet character.
+The trivial character `\chi(k) = 1` gives the Riemann zeta function.
+Working with Dirichlet characters is documented in :ref:`dirichlet`.

 The code in other modules for computing the Riemann zeta function, Hurwitz zeta function and polylogarithm will possibly be migrated to this